 There's still growing to do, though.
 Alexa doesn't handle deep knowledge questions very well (it won't answer questions like "who was the President in 1954?") but it's an exponentially smarter system than the one I pulled out of the box a year ago.

-That first year, I spent so much time focusing on how the Echo performed as a Bluetooth speaker that I failed to see how much potential the platform had as a smart-home hub and generally intelligent, time-saving device.
-I put it up against Siri and there was no contest – Apple's AI was simply smarter and more well-rounded.
+That first year, we spent so much time focusing on how the Echo performed as a Bluetooth speaker that we failed to see how much potential the platform had as a smart-home hub and generally intelligent, time-saving device.
+We put it up against Siri and there was no contest – Apple's AI was simply smarter and more well-rounded.
 That's no longer the case.

-It's for those that need a Bluetooth speaker, sure (as I stated earlier, I really can't see myself going back to a run-of-the-mill speaker after spending so much time with the Echo), but it's not the audio fidelity that will keep the Echo on your shelf for a year.
+It's for those that need a Bluetooth speaker, sure (as we stated earlier, we really can't see myself going back to a run-of-the-mill speaker after spending so much time with the Echo), but it's not the audio fidelity that will keep the Echo on your shelf for a year.
 It's Alexa.

 That said, if you want to see the future of AI in the making and be a part of that process, you absolutely need to buy the Amazon Echo.